MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 When you use virtual network support in a Power Platform environment, all supported services, like Dataverse plug-ins, execute requests at runtime in your delegated subnet and are subject to your network policies.

 For example, a plug-in might try to connect to a publicly available service, but your network policy doesn't allow public internet access within your virtual network.
 The call from the plugin is blocked in accordance with your network policy.
-To avoid this, you can host the publicly available service in your virtual network.
+To avoid the blocked call, you can host the publicly available service in your virtual network.
 Alternatively, if your service is hosted in Azure, you can use a private endpoint on the service before you turn on virtual network support in the Power Platform environment.

 ## FAQ

 ### What's the difference between a virtual network data gateway and Azure Virtual Network support for Power Platform?

 A [virtual network data gateway](/data-integration/vnet/data-gateway-architecture#hardware) is a managed gateway that allows you to access Azure and Power Platform services from within your virtual network without having to set up an on-premises data gateway.
-It's optimized for ETL (extract, transform, load) workloads, for example, in Power BI and Power Platform dataflows.
+For example, the gateway is optimized for ETL (extract, transform, load) workloads in Power BI and Power Platform dataflows.

 Azure Virtual Network support for Power Platform uses an Azure subnet delegation for your Power Platform environment.
 Subnets are used by workloads in the Power Platform environment.
 Power Platform API workloads use virtual network support because the requests are short-lived and optimized for a large number of requests.